 - Staphylococcal scalded skin syndrome – Usually occurs in newborns, infants, and young children; mucous membranes and palms / soles are spared.
 The exfoliated skin is more superficial (subcorneal versus epidermal-dermal).
 Also look for purulent discharge from the nose.
 Histologically, very different from SJS/TEN.
 Nikolsky sign can be positive.
 Mucosal surfaces are spared.

 - Purpura fulminans / disseminated intravascular coagulation – Can present with sudden superficial desquamation that may be easily misdiagnosed as SJS/TEN.
 Look for dusky macules or retiform purpura underlying denuded skin.
 Areas of retiform purpura and necrosis of the digits or face suggest this diagnosis.

-- Toxic shock syndrome and toxic-shock-like syndrome – Fever >38.9°C, hypotension, diffuse sunburn-like erythroderma (commonly affects palms and soles), and involvement of at least three organ systems.
+- Toxic shock syndrome and toxic-shock-like syndrome – Fever higher than 38.9°C (102ºF), hypotension, diffuse sunburn-like erythroderma (commonly affects palms and soles), and involvement of at least three organ systems.
 Ocular hyperemia and oral mucosal redness may be features.
 Delayed desquamation of the hands occurs (development of desquamation may be delayed).
 Severe cases have noted bullae.

 - Acute graft-versus-host disease – Clinically and histopathologically indistinguishable from TEN.
 Look for history of bone marrow transplant.